 Mold is a type of microorganism from the kingdom of fungi.
 They’re basically from the same family as mushrooms and yeast.
 There are over 100,000 species of mold that have been discovered.
 In the United States, there are over a thousand different types of mold.

 Mold spores are everywhere.
 The conditions for them to grow are quite simple.
-They only need moisture and material to grow on.
+They only need fresh air moisture and material to grow on.
 They are also incredibly tiny.
 They’re only 10 microns long in size (around 0.0002 inches), which makes them invisible to us.
 Due to its microbial size, we can’t stop it from entering our home.

 Mold enters our home in several ways.
 They can enter through the air by coming through windows, doors, and ventilation systems.
 They can also be carried into your home by pets or people.